highlight/highlight.io/docs-content/getting-started/3_client-sdk/7_replay-configuration/1_overview.md

 slug: welcome-to-highlight
 ---

-Our javascript SDK does a lot of things.
-Here's some docs on what the SDK supports.
+The [highlight.io](https://highlight.io) Javascript SDK does a lot of things.
+Here's some docs on how to configure it to do what you want.

 <DocsCardGroup>
     <DocsCard title="Canvas Recording." href="./canvas.md">